A unified weighting framework for evaluating nearest neighbour classification: Proposals

-The only rank weights that can not be obtained by applying a kernel function are the Fibonacci weights from \cite{pao07comparative}, because their relative distribution depends on $k$.
+In \ref{sec_proofs}, we show that most existing weighting proposals discussed in Subsection~\ref{sec_weighted_nearest_neighbour_classification} can be rewritten as kernel functions (Table~\ref{tab_kernels}, Fig.~\ref{fig_kernels}) applied to $i^*$ (rank-weighting) or $d_i^*$ (distance-weighting), making them compatible with our generalised definition of NN \eqref{eq_nn_new}.
+In particular, note that the linear (or \e{triangular}) kernel is the original form of fuzzy negation introduced by both {\L}ukasiewicz \cite{lukasiewicz23interpretacja} and Zadeh \cite{zadeh65fuzzy}, that the kernel corresponding to the weight type proposed by Gou et al. \cite{gou12new} is Sugeno-$\lambda$ negation with $\lambda = 1$, and that the rank-weights shown to be theoretically optimal by Samworth \cite{samworth12optimal} correspond to a kernel $a \rma 1 - a^{\frac{2}{m}}$, where $m$ is the dimensionality of the attribute space.

 By reformulating both distance-weights and rank-weights in terms of a kernel function, we obtain a single unique way to characterise all the different weight types.
-In addition, this representation makes it clear that we could also choose to apply e.g. the Sugeno kernel to obtain rank weights, or the Samworth kernel to obtain distance weights, even though they were originally proposed for, respectively, distance weights and rank weights.
-Furthermore, we could choose to apply both rank and distance weights at the same time, as in the proposal by Gou et al. \cite{gou11novel}, which can be realised by combining a reciprocal rank-kernel and a linear distance-kernel.
+In addition, this representation makes it clear that we could also choose to apply e.g. the Sugeno-1 kernel to obtain rank-weights, or the Samworth kernel to obtain distance-weights, even though they were originally proposed for, respectively, distance-weights and rank-weights.
+Furthermore, we could choose to apply both rank- and distance-weights at the same time, as in the proposal by Gou et al. \cite{gou11novel}, which can be realised by combining a reciprocally linear rank-kernel and a linear distance-kernel.